Andrews Invests in Jewish Education

 “Jewish education is very important to me,” Andrews said.
 “I never knew UT had a Judaic Studies program until my last visit to campus.
 I hope my gift encourages other people to contribute and build the endowment up to provide scholarships for students who want to participate in the program.
 It is my fond hope when people hear that UT has a Judaic Studies program, they will consider UT as their destination for a degree-granting program.”

 Andrews transferred to UT as a senior and graduated with a degree in business.
 It was his first time away from home, but the friendships he established while in school helped him feel at home.
 His cousin, Matthew Derby, was the Hillel rabbi and spiritual advisor to Jewish students on the UT campus, as well as the rabbi at Temple Beth El in Knoxville.

 Andrews’s maternal grandparents were originally from the Ukraine.
 His grandfather was the first of the family to leave.
 His grandmother, mother, uncle, and cousin were forced to leave the Ukraine and were smuggled out in a hay wagon.
 They were stopped at the Russian-Polish border.

 Due to their background, Andrews’s grandparents made sure their three children had a Jewish education.
 Andrews attended Heska Emunah, a conservative synagogue, led by Rabbi Noah Golinkin, a colleague and friend of his uncle, Rabbi Josiah Derby.
-Andrews sees that his generation, however, seemed to have lost the drive to continue that education after their Bat Mitzvah.
+Andrews sees that his generation, however, seemed to have lost the drive to continue that education after their Bar or Bat Mitzvah.

 Andrews’s gift will help transform the program in a number of ways, including operating funds to allow Director Helene Sinnreich to spend in new and exciting areas.